-New families joining the ECC, enrolling in full day or extended day programs receive a Kaplen JCC membership as part of their tuition for the first school year, and 50% of their membership fees for the second school year.
+Families new to joining ECC, enrolling in full day or extended day programs receive a Kaplen JCC membership as part of their tuition for the first school year, and 50% of their membership fees for the second school year.
 New families enrolling in any partial day program receive a 50% of their membership fees included in their tuition for the first school year.
-(Membership is valid from September 2024-August 2025.
+(Membership is valid from September 2025-August 2026.
 Fees prorated based on start date and day length).